Manjal irreda gatti

 • Unwrap the patolis.

-• Serve patolyas with hot ghee.
+• Serve patolyas with hot/warm ghee.

 • Turmeric leaves give a nice aroma to patolis.
 But, if you are unable to find turmeric leaves, patolis can also be made with banana leaves or badaam (Indian almond) leaves.